Backpacking Santa Ana, El Salvador, 7 top things to see and do.

 7. Grab lunch at the Central Market

-On my first day, fresh off the bus from San Salvador, I headed to the Central Market to get some grub.
-This was during Covid, so it was fairly quiet and many of the stalls were closed, but I got directed to this great comedor.
+On my first day, fresh off the bus from San Salvador, I headed to the Central Market for some grub.
+This was during COVID, so many of the stalls were closed.
+Luckily this one was open:

 Great meals such as this one for just 2 USD:

-It became my go-to place for lunch during my stay in Santa Ana.
-I was there in February/March 2022 and again in July the same year.
+It became my go-to place for lunch during my two visits to Santa Ana (Feb/March and July 2022).